In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-Note, take care of consistency of \Rcode{upper}, \Rcode{lower} and, if specified, \Rcode{x}.
-In cases of inconsistency, the dimension of the variable \Rcode{lower} will be taken into account to establish the dimension of the problem.
-The function \Rspot returns a list with the values shown in Table~\ref{tab:spotreturn}.
+Note, take care of consistency of \texttt{upper}, \texttt{lower} and, if specified, \texttt{x}.
+In cases of inconsistency, the dimension of the variable \texttt{lower} will be taken into account to establish the dimension of the problem.